dy/settings-panel/README.md

 The first argument is a list of fields.
 Each one may have following properties:

 * `type` one of `range` • `interval` • `checkbox` • `color` • `select` • `switch` • `custom` • `textarea` • `text` or any `<input>` type.
+* `id` used as key to identify the fiels.
-* `label` used as id and a label for input, must be unique.
+* `label` label for the input.
+If label is false, it will be hidden.
 * `value` for initial value.
 * `orientation` defines position of a label relative to the input, one of `top`, `left`, `right`, `bottom`.
 Redefines `options.orientation`.
 * `style` appends additinal style to the field, can be an object or a css string.